Answers to Garden & Landscaping Frequently Asked Questions

 11. How do I prepare my yard for new sod?

 Trees1.
-What flowering tree produces little or no fruit would you recommend?
+What flowering tree that produces little or no fruit would you recommend?

 There are several trees that grow well in Southern Alberta that produce flowers and have little to no fruit.
 The most popular is the Spring Snow Crabapple because they are very showy, but you can also look at Japanese Lilacs, Linden, Caragana, and Russian Olive.